 Table:3 Effect of Sodium potassium niobate nanoparticles on yield and yield attributes

 The use of nano-fertilizers improves the growth of sugar beet plants (Mohamed et al. 2022).
-A study by (Ghasemi et al. 2020) revealed that nanofertilizer with nanoiron containing NPK fertilizer improves the production of dragon’s head Lallemantia iberica L. Some study reported that silver nanoparticles on the growth of plants (Khan et al. 2023).
-Therefore, increasing the concentration of KNN we observe toxic effect on sugar beet plant at higher conclusions (800ppm).
+A study by (Ghasemi et al. 2020) revealed that nanofertilizer with nano-iron containing NPK fertilizer improves the production of dragon’s head Lallemantia iberica L. Some study reported that silver nanoparticles on the growth of plants (Khan et al. 2023).
+Therefore, increasing the concentration of KNN we observe toxic effect on sugar beet plant at higher concentrations (800ppm).
 However, nanoparticles as sources of macro- and microelements for plant crop growth (Semenova et al. 2024).
 This result also confirms the well-known reduction on primary root growth observed in plants subjected to low phosphate availability, as described in Arabidopsis (Al‐Ghazi et al. 2003).
 The possible reason for the improvement in the growth characteristics with HAP NPS nano-fertilizer is that nanoparticle size can inter the leaves following foliar application via stomatal openings or trichomes and then translocate to other tissue (Elsoyed et al. 2022).
-Furthermore, increased readily available fraction of P stimulated root elongation, which is the necessary for plant growth (George et al. 2021).
+Furthermore, increased readily available fraction of P stimulated root elongation, which is necessary for plant growth (George et al. 2021).
 Effect of Nano micronutrients and nitrogen foliar applications on sugar beet of quantity and quality traits in marginal soil in Egypt (Dewdar et al. 2018) .

 Conclusion

-The KNN significantly reduced nutrients loss in the environment.
-We observed that even a half concentration of such eco-friendly nutrient complexes enhanced the bioavailbility of potassium and sodium, enhancing crop growth and nutrient tool that will contribute to the alleviation of the pollution and waste generation arising from agriculture.
+The KNN significantly reduced nutrients loss in the root environment.
+We observed that even a half concentration of such eco-friendly nutrient complexes enhanced the bioavailability of potassium and sodium, enhancing crop growth and nutrient tool that will contribute to the alleviation of the pollution and waste generation arising from agriculture.
 These nanoparticles were multi- nutrient complexes that bio-fortified the crops with minimum fertilizer, making agriculture less costly and safer for the environment.
 The present study thus establishes comprehensive experimental evidence for the one-crop cycle application of nano-fertilizers.
 It unlocks new paradigms for designing and applying climate-friendly smart fertilizers for sustainable agriculture.
 In case of yield parameter, the applications of KNN have positive effects on sugar beet crop.

 COMPETING INTERESTS DISCLAIMER: